robschmidtinfo/RobJS/README.md

 // Start at home
 app.navigate('/home');
 ```
-5. You can create a folder structure in your project with folders views and components to keep things organized (but you don't need to)
+5. You can create a folder structure in your project with the folders: "views" and "components" to keep things organized (but you don't need to).
-6. To create a first component, start with something simple like this Header component
+6. To create a first component, start with something simple like this Header component.
 ```js
 // ./components/Header.js
 export const Header = () => `
   <p>Header Component (with state, count: <span style="color:red">${app.state.count}</span>)</p>
 `;
 ```
-7. And even simpler maybe a Footer
+7. And even simpler maybe a Footer.
 ```js
 // ./components/Footer.js
 export const Footer = () => `
   <p>Footer Component</p>
 `;
 ```
-8. Now you can plug these components into your first view that we name Home.js in this case
+8. Now you can plug these components into your first view that we name Home.js in this case.
 ```js
 // ./views/Home.js
 import { Footer } from "../components/Footer.js";